libxsmm/libxsmm/documentation/libxsmm_be.md

 ### Code Generator (JIT)

 There can be situations in which it is up-front not clear which problem-sizes will be needed when running an application.
 To leverage LIBXSMM's high-performance kernels, the library implements a JIT (Just-In-Time) code generation backend which generates the requested kernels on the fly (in-memory).
-This is accomplished by emitting the corresponding byte-code directly into an executable buffer.
+This is accomplished by emitting the corresponding bytecode directly into an executable buffer.
 The actual JIT code is generated per the CPUID flags, and therefore does not rely on the code path selected when building the library.
 In the current implementation, some limitations apply to the JIT backend specifically:

 1. To stay agnostic to any threading model used, Pthread mutexes are guarding the updates of the JIT'ted code cache (link line with `-lpthread` is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.
 2. There is limited support for the Windows calling convention (only kernels without prefetch signature).